New Service - 2026

 LLM Security & Red Teaming

-We adversarially test your large language models using multi-turn escalation, jailbreaking, and injection techniques.
-We measure attack success rates across categories, not just binary pass/fail, and provide guardrail hardening recommendations.
+We adversarially test large language models using multi-turn escalation, jailbreaking, and injection techniques, measuring attack success rates rather than binary pass and fail outcomes.

 πŸ€–